blacklightpy/vaultofknowledge/Free Radio Firmware.md

     - E-UTRA along with the user equipment (UE) and the Node B (the base stations in LTE, like Node B in UMTS's UTRAN, known as Evolved Node B, eNodeB, or eNB), is referred to as E-UTRAN (Evolved UMTS Terrestrial Radio Access Network).
   - Time Division Duplexing (TDD) and Frequency Division Duplexing (FDD) are the two data transmission technologies used in LTE (LTE-TDD and LTE-FDD).
     - LTE-TDD is also referred to as TD-LTE for familiarity with TD-SCDMA
+  - Orthogonal Frequency Divison Multiplexing (OFDMA) for downlink and SC-FDMA (Single Carrier FDMA) for uplink are the access modes used in LTE.
 - EV-DO Revision A (3.9G/3.95G/4G)
 - EV-DO Revision B (3.9G/3.95G/4G)
 - EV-DO Revision C (3.9G/3.95G/4G)